rouvenherzog/blogrh/README.md

 # rouvenherzog
+node module
+plugs into express app
+adds backend to manage blog entries and media flexible - use of objects is up to you multilpe user runs using mongodb and redis

+rouvenherzog is a simple blogging cms that plugs into yourx express app and adds a backend to create and modify blog entries, as well as upload and tag images.
+How you display the created information is up to you.
+Simply query the objects you want to display in your route. rouvenherzog runs on mongodb and uses redis for caching.
+You might as well use the same database for multiple instances of rouvenherzog, since it offers a mutiple user system.

 rouvenherzog is a simple, pluggable NodeJS blogging and gallery content management system.
 It's highly flexible as it plugs in a backend to handle a blog and gallery only.
 How you use the created entries is up to you.

 [Check out the Demo!](http://demo.rouvenherzog.me)